Th3-AI/Th3-AI.github.io/README.md

 **Th3-C0der**

 - GitHub: [@Th3-C0der](https://github.com/Th3-C0der)

-## 🙏 Acknowledgments

-- Font Awesome for the icons
-- Google Fonts for the Poppins font
-- Google Gemini API
-- ChatGPT API

 Enjoy using Th3-AI Hub!
 If you have any questions or feedback, please don't hesitate to reach out.